Pathverse/flutter_gloveboxes/packages/pvlogger/README.md

 # PVLogger

-A flexible and extensible logging system for Flutter and Dart applications with adapter-based architecture.
+A flexible and extensible logging system for Dart applications with adapter-based architecture.

+**Pure Dart Package** - No Flutter dependencies required!
+Works in any Dart environment including server-side, CLI applications, and Flutter apps.

 ## Features